What should I know if my baby is in a breech position?

 - When your doctor is trained and experienced in breech birth and has facilities for a C-section available nearby

-However, a vaginal delivery for breech babies may include many severe complications such as injuries to the baby’s skull, brain or limbs; head getting stuck in the birth canal; cord prolapse that may result in slowing the baby’s supply of oxygen and blood through the umbilical cord; increased risk of perineal tears or episiotomy; and prolonged and difficult labour among others.
+However, a vaginal delivery for breech babies may include many severe complications such as injuries to the baby’s skull, brain or limbs; head getting stuck in the birth canal; cord prolapse that may result in slowing the baby’s supply of oxygen and blood through the umbilical cord; increased risk of perineal tears or episiotomy; and prolonged and difficult labor among others.

 Most doctors recommend a C-section delivery for breech babies in the following cases: